kcl-tscm/mff/README.md

 ```

-Then, separate into training and testing set:
+Then, separate into training and test set:

 ```py
 ntr, ntest = 200, 100